nsikakudo/ExploreCountry-hngi9/README.md

 *  ViewModel - UI related data holder, lifecycle aware.

 ##  Features to add if time permits
-* Setting up the dark screen demo interface.
+* Setting up the button to switch between the dark and light screen interface.
 * Completing the Filter Layout.